 Welcome to your award winning careers department

-In December 2015, we were one of four educational institutions to receive a Gold Standard Careers Accreditation.
-The Quality Award in Careers, Education, Information, Advice and Guidance (CEIAG) from careers service Prospects, is designed to accredit good practice and encourage development in schools, academies, colleges, special schools and smaller units.
+In 2018, we were again awarded a Gold Standard Careers Accreditation.
+The Quality Award in Careers, Education, Information, Advice and Guidance (CEIAG) from careers service, Prospects, is designed to accredit good practice and encourage development in schools, academies, colleges, special schools and smaller units.
 We are the only sixth form college in the city to have achieved gold standard – the highest level of accreditation.

 At Joseph Chamberlain College, we are committing to preparing you for life after you leave us.
 Throughout your time here, you will be taught employability skills through tutorials and individual guidance interviews.
 The services available include:

 • Drop-in sessions and one-to-one career guidance; this involves looking at your academic progress and career goals and deciding on a suitable pathway